AceWealth/poshmark_sharing/README.md

 ### Account

 By default, the code will share all the listings for Poshmark account provided in credentials.py.
 While you will still need your account information in credentials.py to login, you may request that the code share the listings of another Poshmark user with the account option: `python share_war.py -a another_poshmark_closet`.
-This can be a useful feature, for example, in becoming a Poshmark ambassador.
+Why the fuck would you do that?
+To become a Poshmark Ambassador, duh.

 Since the code is setup to run on a loop (by default every two hours), a safeguard is put in place to confirm that you actually want to share another users account.
 This will appear in the terminal: